Big Game Season Structure

 fortunately I am able to spend between 30 and 40+ days each year hunting elk.
 I hunt with a bow as well as a rifle.
 I would STRONGLY support the change to A5 and R5 and encourage the Commission to implement these policies ASAP!!!
 First of all, I don't hate NR hunters.
 I've met many, many good guys from out of state who are great people.
 BUT---something MUST be done to get the hunter population under control and we have to get serious about this.
 I recently moved up to the Steamboat area and have hunted this area for the past 3-season.
 The crowding is UNBELIEVABLE.
 On opening day of the Archery season in 2022 I went to Sheriff Reservoir only to find that there were 38 trucks at the trailhead...all the hunters going to the same spot.
 The next day I saw 22 trucks at a different trailhead.
 We hunted near Gore Pass later in the season and out of about 50 trucks, I WAS THE ONLY ONE with a Colorado license plate.
 Opening day of Archery season this year I went to a place that I thought might be less crowded and we arrived about an hour before sunrise.
 At first light we hit the timber and by 7:30 we had run into THREE separate NR hunters hanging from tree slings.
 When I got back to my truck that evening I was surprised to discover FOUR camps within 200-yards of where I had parked....all were NR hunters.
 This is just a small sampling of what I encounter every year.
 It is IMPOSSIBLE to find an area where the hunters don't outnumber the elk!!
 As I read the proposals for the next 5-years, I thought of how my hunting experience would change if the NR hunters were limited.
 The more I though about it, the bigger my smile got.
 Our hunting resources are WAY over stressed.
 I would STRONGLY support A5 and R5 as a starting point.
 It may well be that MORE will need to be done, including limiting Resident licenses more.
 I believe there are several other options that might help, but I will not outline them here.
 This is going to be painful for some hunters!!!
 BUT hunting is already painful because of the overcrowding.
 I hope the Commission has the backbone to make some hard choices...I'm cautiously hopeful.
 I hope the Commission will put the quality of the hunting experience and the health of the wildlife populations ahead of revenue...on this point I am hopeful, but not optimistic!!
 Big Game populations have gone DOWN dramatically over the past 20-years!!
 This is a FACT!! and the DOW has done nothing to address it.
 When the numbers drop, they simply drop their "published target number" and then tell us what a good job they're doing.
 I know this is an uncomfortable accusation, but anyone who wants to go back and look at the herd counts issued by the DOW and their comments, will see these accusations are accurate.
 I hope the Commission will GET SERIOUS ABOUT THIS!!!!

-Bob Gates 5 months ago
+Bob Gates about 1 year ago

 I support A6/R6 first, though A5/R5 would also be a great improvement over the status quo.